 There comes a time in every mama’s life when she feels it’s time to potty train her precious little peanut who’s not so little anymore.
 But how do we do it?
-Let’s talk about easy potty training that works fast.
+Let’s talk about how to potty train your child fast.

 Potty training can be gradual, or it can be “cold turkey”.
 We’ve done both.
-I’ll share what didn’t work in my experience, and then I’ll share what did work.
-I’ve potty trained our boys and girl using the easy system below.
-I’ll be using “he” when I refer to the potty trained toddler, but it works for both genders.
+I’ll share what didn’t work in my experience, and then I’ll share what worked.
+I’ve potty trained our boys and our girl using the easy system below.
+I’ll be using “he” when I refer to the potty-trained toddler, but it works for both genders.

 What did not work

 When our twins were just under two, we decided to potty train them.
-Since I was the stay at home mom, most of the decision making and the work fell on me.
-They were my first, and I had no idea how to potty train.
+Since I was a stay-at-home mom, most of the decision-making and the work fell on me.
+They were my first, and I had no idea how to potty train my children.

 I kept plugging through.
-After several more weeks of “hit or miss” potty training, I realized that this method was neither easy nor was it working.
-My husband and I decided that it was time to regroup, and the diapers came back on full time.
+After several more weeks of “hit or miss” toilet training, I realized that this method was neither easy nor was it working.
+My husband and I decided that it was time to regroup, and the diapers came back on full-time.

 I thought the boys weren’t ready.
-But what was really true is that I was the one not ready.
+But it wasn’t just them.
+I wasn’t ready either.
 I wasn’t prepared, and I didn’t have a plan.

-the one thing that made potty training easy and fast
+The one thing that made potty training fast

 I hear you when you say, “But they do pee on the floor if they go naked.
 They don’t have to have the diaper on to “go” when they’re not potty trained.”
 They do pee if the urge is there, even if the diaper is not.
 This is another thing our toddlers need to learn – to hold the urge until they get to the potty.